Pharmacogenomics for Patients

 The laboratory looks for changes or variants in one or more genes that can affect your response to certain medications.

-Each person would need to have the same specific pharmacogenomic test only once because your genetic makeup does not change over time.
+Although your genetic makeup does not change over time, it may be helpful to talk to your health care provider about having a pharmacogenomics test repeated in several years as the science and technology advances.
 You may need other pharmacogenomic tests if you take another medication, but laboratories can perform multiple tests from a single blood or saliva sample.
 Each medication is associated with a different pharmacogenomic test.
 Keep track of all your test results and share them with your doctor.

 The need for pharmacogenomic testing is determined on an individual basis.
 If your pharmacogenomic test results suggest you may not have a good response to a medication, your family members may have a similar response.
 Mayo Clinic recommends you share this information with your family members.
 Your doctor can also provide recommendations for family members who may benefit from having testing.